 An academic operations team comprising one individual from each of CAFNR’s six divisions, and led by Bryan Garton, senior associate dean and director of academic programs, worked nonstop on making sure CAFNR could host as many in-person classes as possible.

 “This is an unprecedented time, not only for the University of Missouri but for colleges and universities across the globe,” Garton said.
 “I’m incredibly proud of our academic operations team and the work they did to prepare us for the upcoming academic year.
 Their willingness and ability to work together, with the students’ best interests in mind, was critical.”

 The academic operations team included: Debbie Finke, associate professor, Division of Plant Sciences; Shari Freyermuth, associate teaching professor, Department of Biochemistry; Amy Moum, program/project support coordinator, Division of Applied Social Sciences; Leon Schumacher, professor, Division of Food Systems and Bioengineering; Trista Strauch, assistant teaching professor, Division of Animal Sciences; and Sonja A. Wilhelm Stanis, associate professor, School of Natural Resources.
-Laura Freidrich, senior student service coordinator in the CAFNR Office of Academic Programs, and James Hundle, assistant to the CAFNR vice chancellor and dean, also played critical roles in the process.
+Laura Friedrich, senior student service coordinator in the CAFNR Office of Academic Programs, and James Hundle, assistant to the CAFNR vice chancellor and dean, also played critical roles in the process.

 The group met three times a week to work through the guidelines and protocols in place due to the COVID-19 pandemic.

 “We quickly learned that there were going to be numerous parameters for us to work through, especially as all of our classrooms will follow the proper social distancing protocols,” Garton said.
 “For example, Conservation Auditorium in the Anheuser-Busch Natural Resources Building typically seats 499 students.
 Given the six-foot parameters, that classroom can now only hold 66 students.”